Summer flight chaos: Are flights being cancelled due to staff shortage?

 The staff shortages and the massive influx of air passengers are also causing problems for airlines’ and airports’ existing staff.
 In some cases, unions have needed to fight just to restore salaries to their pre-pandemic levels, following pay cuts forced upon staff during the Covid crisis.
 This, combined with the current stress, understaffing, and the rising cost of living, has led many airline and airport workers to initiate strikes against their employers, asking for improved wages and working conditions.

 The strikes leave airlines unable to operate their flights, causing even more cancellations.

-Your rights: What can you do if your flight is canceled?
+Your rights: What can you do if your flight is cancelled?

-With all the flights canceled due to staff shortage, strikes, and problems at the airport, what are your rights if it happens to you?
+With all the flights cancelled due to staff shortage, strikes, and problems at the airport, what are your rights if it happens to you?
 We’ll break it down:

 Get your flight rebooked or refunded

-If one of your summer flights is canceled, the first thing you need to do is ask the airline to rebook your ticket.
+If one of your summer flights is cancelled, the first thing you need to do is ask the airline to rebook your ticket.

 Do you have to pay to rebook a flight?
 Absolutely not!
 You have already paid for your ticket, and the airline is obligated to provide you with the service that you paid for.
 They must also do their best to provide you with a similar route to your destination.